ThuOneLab/SR-LLM/README.md

 # SR-LLM: An Incremental Symbolic Regression Framework Driven by LLM-based Retrieval-Augmented Generation

 ## 📢 News

-### 2025.9.28
-- ✅ **2025-09-28**: Released pre-review version with support for testing SR-LLM in discovering new car-following models.
+- ✅ **2025-11-14**: Released result files of SR-LLM on different benchmarks, and support for testing SR-LLM in discovering new car-following models.
-- ✅ **2025-10-09**: Released result files of SR-LLM on different benchmarks.
 - 🚀 Code for benchmark evaluations is currently being organized.

 More code is coming soon!

 ## Overview

-This repository hosts the **official pre-review release** of the implementation code for the paper:
+This repository hosts the **official release** of the implementation code for the paper:
 **SR-LLM: An Incremental Symbolic Regression Framework Driven by LLM-based Retrieval-Augmented Generation**.

-The full, cleaned implementation will be publicly released soon after the review process.

 ## Installation